Liberalism in China: Republic of China

 Classical liberalism was introduced into China during the later years of the Qing dynasty and the Republican period.

 In the years leading up to the Republic of China in 1912, thinkers such as Yan Fu and Liang Qichao translated works of John Stuart Mill, Herbert Spencer, Immanuel Kant, Jean-Jacques Rousseau and many others.
 These writers had a cumulative effect, as did the ascendancy of liberalism in world powers like Britain, France and the United States.
 The establishment of a republic signaled the acceptance (at least in principle) of these models and the liberal values with which they identified, such as constitutionalism and the separation of powers.

 The writings of Liang Qichao (1873–1929) played a major role, despite his leanings to a conservative outlook in latter years.
 The New Culture Movement (1915) and its immediate successor the May Fourth Movement (1919) initially were strongly liberal in character, with key figures like Hu Shih (1891–1962) as the preeminent exponent of liberal values.
 Other important liberals were Zhang Dongsun (1886–1973) and Zhang Junmai (1887–1969).

-With the rise of the Chinese Communist Revolution and increasing military pressure from Japan, liberalism underwent a steep decline, and by the 1930s, it was largely overshadowed by the more authoritarian ideals represented by the both the Chinese Communist Party (Maoism) and the Kuomintang (Chiangism).
+With the rise of the Chinese Communist Revolution and increasing military pressure from Japan, liberalism underwent a steep decline, and by the 1930s, it was largely overshadowed by the more authoritarian ideals represented by both the Chinese Communist Party (Maoism) and the Kuomintang (Chiangism).
 Many liberals left China during this period, including rural reformer James Yen and university president Chiang Monlin.
 Despite this, there were still some prominent scholars espousing the benefits of liberalism, such as Chu Anping, Fei Xiaotong, and Tao Xingzhi.

 In 1947, the Constitution of the Republic of China was formally adopted.
 Under the new constitution, elections were held for the National Assembly and, in the following year, for the Legislative Yuan and the presidency.